ConnorWatts/ConnorWatts.github.io/index.md

 # Welcome!

 Hello there!
 I'm a Researcher/ML Engineer currently pursuing a Ph.D. in Artificial Intelligence at Queen Mary University of London.
 I'm interested in the following areas

-- Developing scalable, intelligent, and safe multi-agent systems.
+- Interpretability.
-- Automating research processes.
+- Reinforcement Learning.
-- AI safety and alignment.
+- Openendedness.

 Before Queen Mary, I completed an MSci in Computational Statistics and Machine Learning at University College London (UCL) and a BSc in Mathematics at the University of Bristol.